simonjodet/gumdrop/sources/index.md

 You'll then need the latest version of [Composer](http://getcomposer.org/ "Composer").

-Once it's installed, run the following:
+Once Composer is installed, unzip the ZIP archive you've downloaded and run the following in a terminal:

     cd /path/to/gumdrop
     composer install